havenstadrp/documentatie/docs/guide/character/radialmenu.md

 ## Introduction

-* Similar to [qb-menu.md](qb-menu.md "mention") , this NUI menu allows for multiple actions to be done and is configurable based on job

 !!! info
     This menu can be heavily modified to change its behavior based on a number of different scenarios such as where the player is located and more!